danielgaskell/scc/doc/syscalls.md

 unsigned short _segtranslen; // length of the transfer segment
 ```

-The other contents of the application header can be accessed directly with the struct `_symheader`, not documented here (see definition in `symbos.h`).
+The other contents of the application header can be accessed directly with the struct `_symheader`, not documented here (see definition in `symbos/header.h`).

 ## Messaging

+In addition to `symbos.h`, these functions can be found in `symbos/core.h`.

 ### Msg_Send()